kit-data-manager/katacoda-scenarios/metastore/step3.md

 In this tutorial, we also assign the `id` property in order to be able to retrieve the document later on.
 However, if you omit this property, an internal UUID will be assigned automatically by MetaStore.

 After creating or obtaining a metadata record, we now get the metadata document which we want to upload.
-One is already available at `/usr/local/bin/metadata-document.json`.
+One is already available in `/usr/local/bin/metadata-document.json`.
 We can view it with:

 ```bash
 cat /usr/local/bin/metadata-document.json